Compression Molding

 Silicone Compression Molding

-Compression molding places a pre-weighed charge of uncured silicone compound into an open mold cavity.
-The press closes under controlled tonnage and heat, forcing the compound to fill the cavity.
-The part cures in-mold, then is demolded and deflashed.
+Compression molding places a pre-weighed silicone charge into an open cavity.
+Heat and tonnage close the mold, the compound cures in place, and the part is then demolded and deflashed.

 20+